-Vanguard Investments Canada Inc. has just launched four new actively managed mutual funds and Canadian investors everywhere should be glad, as it may just be the push that gets the Big Banks to see the handwriting on the wall and start cutting their ridiculous mutual fund fees.
+Vanguard Investments Canada Inc. has just launched four new actively managed mutual funds and Canadian investors everywhere should be glad, as this may just be the push that gets the Big Banks to see the handwriting on the wall to start cutting their ridiculous mutual fund fees.

-The Vanguard Group, Inc. is an household name that is recognized the world over for investor-friendly investment products, and particularly, for championing low-fee indexing strategies.
-If you have read my review on Jack Bogle’s book – Common Sense on Mutual Funds – then you probably understand my admiration for the man, and the company (Vanguard) he founded.
+The Vanguard Group, Inc. is a household name that is recognized the world over for investor-friendly investment products, and particularly, for championing low-fee indexing strategies.
+If you have read my review on Jack Bogle’s book – Common Sense on Mutual Funds – then you probably understand my admiration for the man and the company (Vanguard) he founded.

 The Canadian branch of Vanguard came into existence in 2011, bringing low-cost Exchange-Traded Funds (ETFs) to Canadians who had little competitive choice at the time for cheap ETFs.
 As per Vanguard, their foray into the ETF market in Canada has led to significant declines in ETF Management Expense Ratio (MER), in what is referred to as the “Vanguard Effect.”
 They believe they have saved investors more than $3.2 million in fees.

 Vanguard’s New Actively Managed Mutual Funds

 While Vanguard can already boast of 39 ETF products in Canada and over $19 billion in assets, you can now add four new actively managed mutual funds to their suite of product offerings.
 The new mutual funds are: